fatoumatadiaby/MyCliProject-/README.md

 # MyCliProject

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
+welcome to your cast iron desserts app, this app provides a list of recipes to cast iron desserts, if you have a cast iron skillet and a sweet tooth this app is for you

  Put your Ruby code in the file `lib/MyCliProject/`.

-To experiment with that code, run `bin/console` for an interactive prompt.
+To experiment with that code, run `bin/MyCliProject-` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation